DaGrapix/mobile_robot_project/README.md

 # Mobile Robot Path Planning and Kalman Filter Implementation

-This project involves implementing path planning and state estimation for a mobile robot using computer vision, path planning algorithms, and a Kalman Filter.
-The robot navigates on the map in order to collect all of the objective points while avoiding obstacles and estimates its position and orientation in real-time using odometry and camera information.
+This project involves implementing a completely autonomous mobile robot using computer vision, path planning algorithms, controllers and a Kalman Filter.
+The robot navigates the map in order to collect all of the objective points while avoiding both global obstacles (seen by the camera) and local ones (only seen by proximity sensors when close enough), and by estimating its position and orientation in real-time using odometry and camera information.

 ## Demo